ARM-software/arm-trusted-firmware/docs/firmware-design.md

 platform power management code is then invoked as required to initialize all necessary system, cluster and CPU resources.

+### AArch32 EL3 Runtime Software entrypoint interface

+To enable this firmware architecture it is important to provide a fully documented and stable interface between the Trusted Boot Firmware and the AArch32 EL3 Runtime Software.

+Future changes to the entrypoint interface will be done in a backwards compatible way, and this enables these firmware components to be independently enhanced/updated to develop and exploit new functionality.

+#### Required CPU state when entering during cold boot

+This function must only be called by the primary CPU.

+On entry to this function the calling primary CPU must be executing in AArch32 EL3, little-endian data access, and all interrupt sources masked:

+    PSTATE.AIF = 0x7
+    SCTLR.EE = 0

+R0 and R1 are used to pass information from the Trusted Boot Firmware to the platform code in AArch32 EL3 Runtime Software:

+    R0 : Reserved for common Trusted Firmware information R1 : Platform specific information

+##### Use of the R0 and R1 parameters

+The parameters are platform specific and the convention is that `R0` conveys information regarding the BL3x images from the Trusted Boot firmware and `R1` can be used for other platform specific purpose.
+This convention allows platforms which use ARM Trusted Firmware's BL1 and BL2 images to transfer additional platform specific information from Secure Boot without conflicting with future evolution of the Trusted Firmware using `R0` to pass a `bl_params` structure.

+The AArch32 EL3 Runtime Software is responsible for entry into BL33.
+This information can be obtained in a platform defined manner, e.g. compiled into the AArch32 EL3 Runtime Software, or provided in a platform defined memory location by the Trusted Boot firmware, or passed from the Trusted Boot Firmware via the Cold boot Initialization parameters.
+This data may need to be cleaned out of the CPU caches if it is provided by an earlier boot stage and then accessed by AArch32 EL3 Runtime Software before the caches are enabled.

+When using AArch32 EL3 Runtime Software, the ARM development platforms pass a `bl_params` structure in `R0` from BL2 to be interpreted by AArch32 EL3 Runtime Software platform code.

+##### MMU, Data caches & Coherency

+AArch32 EL3 Runtime Software must not depend on the enabled state of the MMU, data caches or interconnect coherency in its entrypoint.
+They must be explicitly enabled if required.

+##### Data structures used in cold boot interface

+The AArch32 EL3 Runtime Software cold boot interface uses `bl_params` instead of `bl31_params`.
+The `bl_params` structure is based on the convention described in AArch64 BL31 cold boot interface section.

+#### Required CPU state for warm boot initialization

+When requesting a CPU power-on, or suspending a running CPU, AArch32 EL3 Runtime Software must ensure execution of a warm boot initialization entrypoint.
+If ARM Trusted Firmware BL1 is used and the PROGRAMMABLE_RESET_ADDRESS build flag is false, then AArch32 EL3 Runtime Software must ensure that BL1 branches to the warm boot entrypoint by arranging for the BL1 platform function, plat_get_my_entrypoint(), to return a non-zero value.

+In this case, the warm boot entrypoint must be in AArch32 EL3, little-endian data access and all interrupt sources masked:

+    PSTATE.AIF = 0x7
+    SCTLR.EE = 0

+The warm boot entrypoint may be implemented by using the ARM Trusted Firmware `psci_warmboot_entrypoint()` function.
+In that case, the platform must fulfil the pre-requisites mentioned in the [PSCI Library integration guide] [PSCI Lib guide].

 3. EL3 runtime services framework
 ----------------------------------